What is a wireframe?

 Wireframes should be created early on in the design process before the team starts with visual details.
 At this stage, it’s much more efficient to make big changes.

-Since wireframes are relatively quick and cheap to produce, designers can experiment with moving content and objects around, group items together, and add or remove elements easily.
+Since wireframes are relatively quick and cheap to produce, Hire UI/UX Designers who can experiment with moving content and objects around, group items together, and add or remove elements easily.

 The Benefits of Wireframing

 Wireframe is like a communication tool.
 It communicates design decisions to stakeholders & teammates by looking at a wireframe.
 They will get a good idea of what screens a website will have.

 A website and mobile app wireframe are full of placeholders still enables stakeholders & teammates to see how the design I shaping up.

 Wireframe provides you a proper documentation and it is typically used as a reference point for functional specification.
 It has a design deliverable and it can be shared with the entire team so that everyone’s on the same page.